nishanbudhathoki2266/posaak/README.md

 - WishLists
 - Order history
 - Search and sort Functionality
 - Admin dashboard for managing products and orders

-- User registration and authentication
-- User Profile and Updation
-- Product catalog with categories
-- Shopping cart functionality
-- Secure payment processing
-- Order history and tracking
-- User reviews and ratings
-- Admin dashboard for managing products and orders

 ## Technologies Used